readdle/app-store-server-api/README.md

 # About

-This is a zero-dependencies PHP library which allows to manage customer's transactions using `App Store Server API` and handle server-to-server notifications using `App Store Server Notifications V2`.
+This is a ***zero-dependencies\* pure PHP*** library which allows to manage customer's transactions using `App Store Server API` and handle server-to-server notifications using `App Store Server Notifications V2`.

+<sub>* Zero-dependencies means that this library doesn't rely on any third-party library.
+Ath the same time this library relies on such an essential PHP extensions as `json` and `openssl`</sub>

 # Installation